deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 }
 ```

-From our **basis**, we have two types of NFA's that would serve as our building blocks - an &epsilon;-NFA and a symbol-NFA.
+From our **basis**, we have two types of NFA's that would serve as our building blocks: an &epsilon;-NFA and a symbol-NFA.
 This is how we implement them:

 ```javascript
 function fromEpsilon() {